-Established in Berne in 1955, architectural studio Atelier 5 were key to introducing béton brut architecture to Switzerland.
-In their early years, the five founding members acted like architectural DJs, superbly remixing their idol, Grandmaster Le Corbusier.
-While Flamatt I liberally cited Corbu’s seminal unité d’habitation in Marseille, Flamatt II embraced the curvaceous poetry of the Palace of Assembly in Chandigarh, India.
-Between the two, the studio had landed an international smash hit in their own right with Halen estate (1961), a pioneer of low-rise, high density housing.
-Flamatt II thus presented Atelier 5 with the added thrill of bringing their own designs into the mix in the shape of floor plans deployed in the Halen apartments.
-The compact box-on-stilts structure comprises for identical units and one larger studio space complete with private rooftop-garden.
-Like its neigbouring predecessor, Flamatt II is listed as an Object of National Significance.
+Established in Bern in 1955, the architectural firm Atelier 5 was instrumental in introducing exposed concrete housing in Switzerland.
+In their early years, the five founding members acted like architectural DJs, skilfully remixing their idol Grandmaster Le Corbusier.
+While Flamatt I liberally cited Corbu’s seminal unité d’habitation in Marseille, with Flamatt II the boys embraced the curvaceous poetry of the Palace of Assembly in Chandigarh, India.
+The compact box on stilts consists of two identical units and a larger studio space with a private roof garden.
+Like its neighbouring predecessor Flamatt I, Flamatt II is listed as an Object of National Significance.